Support for Pregnant Students Policy

 This Policy will be reviewed every 5 years and presented to the Executive Committee of the University for approval.

-This ‘to-do’ list may be of assistance to students during the course of a pregnancy at University:
+This ‘to-do’ list may be of assistance to a pregnant student during their studies:

 Action |